 It turns out that the secret to hiring for “culture fit” is more analytic than the way it’s been viewed in the past.

 First, identify your core values, your ethical standpoints, and the way in which you incentivize your employees.
-Create standardized interview questions for each role and train all your hiring managers to stick to those questions; discuss what they should look for in candidate responses and keep the conversation clear from casual conversation that will reveal personal information.
+Create standardized interview questions for each role and train all your hiring managers to stick to those questions; discuss what they should look for in candidate responses and keep the conversation clear from casual questions that will reveal delicate information.

 Pssst, need more help building a positive culture?
-Click here to download our employee handbook!
+Check out our employee handbook!
 We offer over 20 customizable templates to help your new employees understand and contribute to the culture you’re building within your office.